hig-dev/autotemp/README.md

 ## Running Automatically Using Windows Task Scheduler

-This task requires administrative privileges.
+The IPMICFG tool requires administrative privileges to send raw IPMI commands.

    - Create a task that runs with highest privileges.
-   - Set triggerr for "At startup".
+   - Set a trigger for "At startup".
    - Set action to "Start a program" and point to the compiled executable.

 ## License